We strive to make

 - Proceed to the check out to add your selections and payment information;

 - Receive your weekly newsletter brimming with recipes, stories about the fisherfolk who bring the bounty to you and more.

 - Collect your “Catch of the Week” every Thursday after 3pm until the pick up location closes.

 Yes of course!
 Just log into your account and change the status of your subscription to “on hold”.
-You can also submit a form to skip a week here.
+You can also submit a form to skip a renewal here.

 Yes, You can cancel your subscription anytime.
 Simply log in to your account through our website.